sixerdoodle/GraphicLCD_Serial_Backpack/README.md

 Multiple modifications and bug-fixes from the original SparkFun Firmware

+0) Updated code to compile under Atmel Studio 6.2

+   PROGMEM changed from old version of Atmel studio, had to add "const" to the static char statement.

 1) Serial buffer overflow handing

     With a fast enough processor (Particle Photon in my case) it was possible to